What is a construction manager?

 Construction managers need outstanding communication, decision-making, and problem-solving abilities.
 They should deeply understand construction methods, materials, and blueprints.
 More technical skills include proficiency in construction and project management software and knowledge of building codes and laws.

-Do they play a role in the design process?
+Do construction managers play a role in the design process?

 Yes, construction managers often participate in the design process, especially in a method known as “design-build” where a single entity contracts the design and construction services.
 They coordinate with architects and engineers to make the design functional and efficient.

-What are the typical duties during a project?
+What are a construction manager’s typical duties during a project?

-Construction managers oversee construction projects’ planning, coordination, and supervision from conception to completion.
-Responsibilities may vary but usually include preparing cost estimates, budgets, work timetables, interpreting and explaining contracts and technical information to other professionals, reporting work progress and budget to clients, collaborating with architects, engineers, and other construction specialists and responding to work delays, emergencies, and other problems.
+Responsibilities may vary but usually include preparing cost estimates, budgets, and work timetables; interpreting and explaining contracts and technical information to other professionals; reporting work progress and budget to clients; collaborating with architects, engineers, and other construction specialists; and responding to work delays, emergencies, and other problems.

 Is certification necessary for a construction manager?